 - Wear goggles, gloves, and a breath mask for extra safety.

 - Do not lean too far over the pool.
-If your equipment suddenly slips, you could end up plunging into the water.
+If your equipment suddenly slips, you could plunge into the water.

-- Have a second person on lookout duty at all times, even if they’re helping you clean.
+- Have a second person on lookout duty, even if they’re helping you clean.

 - Read the directions on all chemicals and products you use, even if you’re familiar with them.
 The manufacturer may have changed them over the winter, and verifying their information is the only way to be sure they’re safe to use.